Plane-wave compounding with adaptive joint coherence factor weighting: Conclusion

 \section{Conclusion}

 We have described a method to identify and suppress uncorrelated noise in CPWC beamforming.
 The method involves a fine-grained adaptive filtering at the level of the individual signal elements contributing to conventional DAS coherent summation, based on their local spatio-angular joint coherence.
-The benefits are a reduction and smoothing of background noise and clutter, leading to improved image quality.
+The benefits are a reduction and smoothing of background noise and clutter, leading to improved image quality and, when applicable, improved gCNR.
 The benefits are apparent, for example, when images are corrupted by random patchiness caused by speckle noise, which can severely distort and mask the underlying signals of interest.
 JCF effectively attenuates this noise without noticeable loss in spatial resolution.
-We further introduced a general contrast-matching approach to facilitate the comparison of JCF with other methods of image filtering.
-The aim of this work is to add JCF to the arsenal of CPWC beamforming strategies, with the hope of improving ultrasound imaging quality in medical applications.
+We further introduced a general contrast-matching approach, similar to partial histogram matching, to facilitate the comparison of JCF with other methods of image filtering.
+The aim of this work is to add JCF to the arsenal of CPWC beamforming strategies, with the hope of improving ultrasound imaging quality for medical applications.